lynnlangit/gcp-for-bioinformatics/5_TOOLS.md

-# Genomic Tools and Pipelines
+# Genomic Tools

-This page lists tools and pipelines used genomic analysis.
+This page lists some common genomics tools used in bioinformatics analysis pipelines.

 ## Tools Summary Table